 - Karnamay Nawab Tees Maar Khan Kay Urdu Ki Akhri Kitab

 Ibn-e-Isha has received many awards, but the prominent post-award is the Pride of Performance Award that he received from the President of Pakistan in 1978.

-Ibn-e-Insha spent last years of his life in Karachi.
-He died on 11th January 1978 in London but later buried in Karachi, Pakistan.
+Ibn-e-Insha spent the last years of his life in Karachi.
+He died on 11th January 1978 in London but was later buried in Karachi, Pakistan.

 I hope you liked the biography and books of Ibn-e-Insha.
 You may also read Muhammad Mansha Yaad.